-- In England, you must demonstrate compliance with the Department for Education's 'Standards for school food in England' using the audits and inspection toolkit available from the School Food Plan. - " In Scotland, you must review menu plans against nutrient-based standards for food and drink as required by the Scottish Government. - " In Northern Ireland, you must review menu plans against the government's 'Nutritional standards for school lunches'. - " In Wales, you must review menu plans against the Welsh Government's 'Healthy eating in schools regulations'.
+- " In England, you must demonstrate compliance with the Department for Education's 'Standards for school food in England' using the audits and inspection toolkit available from the School Food Plan. - drink as required by the Scottish Government. - standards for school lunches'. - " In Wales, you must review menu plans against the Welsh Government's 'Healthy eating in schools regulations'.